 A shape sorting play mat is easy to prepare with simple materials.

 Highlight the traced shapes with a permanent marker.
-Use a ruler or straight edge as shapes require.
+Use a ruler or straight edge for some shapes.

 Place objects in a container next to the shape outlines.